The Truth About the 401k – Myths Exposed

 Diversification is the bedrock of successful investment management.
 The benefit of maintaining a diversified investment portfolio is that when one stock, fund, or asset class tanks, you’ll have others that counteract the drop and increase in value.
 If you have too much invested in your company stock, even bought at a discount, you’re opening up your financial future for the possibility of excess volatility and loss.

-Although the 401k is a wonderful type of account with many financial benefits, it isn’t perfect.
+The truth about 401ks – Although the 401k is a wonderful type of account with many financial benefits, it isn’t perfect.
 Be aware of 401k myths in order to shield your future self from unpleasant financial surprises.